 As business adapts to an evolving communication environment—and the rapid advance of technology in communication–communicators raised in earlier eras can feel overwhelmed and unprepared.
 To be relevant as a communicator means staying current and incorporating new competencies and skill-sets.

-You can watch the panel on this page or on YouTube.
-If you can’t make it for the live broadcast, the video replay will be available shortly afterward.
+You can watch the recording of the discussion below or on YouTube.
 You can also subscribe to the Circle of Fellows podcast to get the audio for listening later (and never miss a future episode).
 Past episodes are also available on the Circle of Fellows podcast page.

 About the panel